ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_1_Eng.md

 - User account security properties
 - Other properties

-For more detailed information on Altibase Sharding properties, please refer to the properties chapter of "Altibase Sharding Guide" manual.

 The following table lists all Altibase properties.
 For reference, each group in the table has the following meaning:

 - D: Database initialization properties